Loading…

 What is vendor relationship XP in ARC Raiders?
 A per-vendor track that unlocks better stock tiers through buying and selling with that vendor.
 More valuable than the credit return from any individual sale.

 What vendors are in ARC Raiders Speranza?
-Celeste (raw materials), Tian Wen (weapons), Apollo (gadgets), Lance (augments and medical), and Shani (Hatch Keys).
+Celeste (raw materials), Tian Wen (weapons), Apollo (gadgets), Lance (armor and medical), and Shani (Hatch Keys).

 How do I get better weapons without spending heavily on credits?
 Unlock Tian Wen level 2 for the Ferro recipe.
 Craft the Ferro from Common materials.
 Run it consistently.
 Reinvest credits into vendor relationships instead of weapon purchases.